 1. INTRODUCTION

-Ensuring the health and safety of staff and other people affected by the organisations activities is essential.
+Ensuring the health and safety of staff and other people affected by the organisation’s activities is essential.
 This document states our policy on health and safety and describes the organisational responsibilities and arrangements for carrying out the policy.

 This policy comprises four sections: